 In March 2017, the Company's Board of Directors adopted, and its stockholders approved, the 2017 Employee Stock Purchase Plan ("ESPP"), which became effective on the date it was adopted.
 The number of shares of the Company's common stock that will be available for sale to employees under the ESPP increases annually on the first day of each fiscal year in an amount equal to the lesser of: (i) 2,500,000 shares; (ii) 1% of the outstanding shares of the Company's common stock as of the last day of the immediately preceding fiscal year; or (iii) such other amount as the administrator may determine.
-On February 1, 2019, the number of shares of common stock available for issuance under the ESPP was automatically increased according to its terms by 1,021,729 shares.
-As of October 31, 2019, a total of 2,375,320 shares of the Company's common stock are available for sale to employees under the ESPP.
+On February 1, 2020, the number of shares of common stock available for issuance under the ESPP was automatically increased according to its terms by 1,158,304 shares.
+As of April 30, 2020, a total of 3,159,733 shares of the Company's common stock are available for sale to employees under the ESPP.

-In connection with the offering period which ended on March 15, 2019,170,450 shares of common stock were purchased under the ESPP at a purchase price of \$19.26 per share for total proceeds of \$3.3 million.
-In connection with the offering period which ended on September 16, 2019,222,044 shares of common stock were purchased under the ESPP at a purchase price of \$15.06 per share for total proceeds of \$3.3 million.
+In connection with the offering period which ended on March 16, 2020,373,891 shares of common stock were purchased under the ESPP at a purchase price of \$0.01 per share for total proceeds of \$3.7 million.

-A new offering period began on September 16, 2019 and will end on March 16, 2020.
-As ofOctober 31, 2019, 284,942 shares are estimated to be purchased at the end of the offering period and \$1.1 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.
+A new offering period began on March 16, 2020 and will end on September 15, 2020.
+As of April 30, 2020,330,046 shares are estimated to be purchased at the end of the offering period and \$1.0 million has been withheld on behalf of employees for these future purchases under the ESPP and is included in accounts payable, accrued expenses and other current liabilities.

-The Black-Scholes option pricing model assumptions used to calculate the fair value of shares estimated to be purchased at commencement of an ESPP offering period were as follows:
+The Black-Scholes option pricing model assumptions used to calculate the fair value of shares, estimated at commencement, to be purchased during an ESPP offering period were as follows:

-Three months en ded October 31, Nine months en ded October 31, 2019 2018 2019 2018 Expected life (years) 0.50 0.50 0.50 0.50 Expected volatility 42.41% 45.09% 42.41% - 60.86% 34.41% - 45.09% Dividend yield Risk-free rate 1.93% 2.35% 1.93% - 2.52% 1.95% - 2.35%
+Three months ended April 30,

+2020 2019

+Expected life (years) 0.50 0.50

+Expected volatility 51.44% 60.86%

+Dividend yield

+Risk-free rate 0.29% 2.52%

 The expected life assumptions were based on each offering period's respective purchase date.
-The Company estimated the expected volatility assumptions based on the average of the historical volatility for a sample of comparable companies for the offering periods during the three and nine months ended October 31, 2018.
-Effective with the offering period beginning September 17, 2018, the Company determined it had sufficient historical information and estimated the expected volatility assumption based on the historical volatility of its stock price.
-The risk-free rate assumptions were based on the U.S. treasury yield curve in effect at the time of grants.
+The Company estimated the expected volatility assumption based on the historical volatility of its stock price.
+The risk-free rate assumptions were based on the U.S. treasury yield curve in effect at commencement of the offering period.
 The dividend yield assumption was zero as the Company has not historically paid any dividends and does not expect to declare or pay any dividends in the foreseeable future.

-During the three and nine months ended October 31, 2019, the Company recorded stock-based compensation expense associated with the ESPP of \$0.7 million and \$2.0 million, respectively and \$0.5 million and \$1.5 million for the three and nine months ended October 31, 2018, respectively.
-As of October 31, 2019, total unrecognized compensation cost related to ESPP was \$1.0 million, net of estimated forfeitures, which will be amortized over a weighted-average remaining period of 0.38 years.
+The Company recorded stock-based compensation expense associated with the ESPP of \$0.6 million and \$0.7 million for the three months ended April 30, 2020 and 2019, respectively.
+As of April 30, 2020, total unrecognized compensation cost related to ESPP was \$0.9 million, net of estimated forfeitures, which will be amortized over a weighted-average remaining period of 0.38 years.